apache/incubator-gluten/docs/VeloxNotSupport.md

 ### Partitioned Table Scan (fallback behavior)
 Gluten only support the partitioned table scan when the file path contain the partition info, otherwise will fallback to vanilla spark.

+### NAN support (incompatible behavior)
+Velox does not support NAN, will return null instead.